vivaria/edisonrul.ing/docs/source/cards/s/sky-scourge-invicil.md

 ### Card Rulings

-●If you Tribute Set this card by Tributing one of the appropriate monsters, it won't gain an effect.
+*   If you Tribute Set this card by Tributing one of the appropriate monsters, it won't gain an effect.
-●This card does not negate the effects of Spell or Traps that are activated in the GY.
+*   This card does not negate the effects of Spell or Traps that are activated in the GY.